top of page

 So January 2021 came around and the world was not looking much better after the Covid-19 pandemic.
 Cases had risen again after winter and lockdowns were back.
 Travel was definitely not on the cards.
 Naive and hopeful little old me did not want to throw the towel in on her dream wedding of 2021 just yet.
 So we held out and checked the Slovenian and UK news numerous times of day.
 Our family and friends were great and weren't asking whether it was still going ahead or casting doubt, no matter how much they were really thinking it.

 It got the May 2021 and the UK introduced a travel light system for travel.
 The best case scenario was that Slovenia was on the green list.
 The green list restrictions still required a negative test on departure and a negative test on return.
-From then on I knew I could not ask my family and friends to turn up to the airport, potentially test positive and not be able to travel.
+From then on we knew we could not ask my family and friends to turn up to the airport, potentially test positive and not be able to travel.
 Worse, get to Slovenia, test positive and then they couldn't get home to their families so we made the decision to postpone.

 Slovenian Winter Wonderland

 We finally made it to Slovenia in December 2021 and met our wedding planner.
-My mum and dad came with us and got to see Lake Bled in all its glory.
+Sophie's mum and dad came with us and got to see Lake Bled in all its glory.
 We were blessed with Bled being covered in snow and it really felt like a winter wonderland.

 We stayed at Hotel Lovec in Bled which a traditional hotel but with a modern feel.
 It was gorgeous and we were given a room overlooking Bled island.